Helped Standard Life settle a dispute over the management of £100 billion in assets

-Two key figures in the practice, Nick Archer and Nick Gray, have since retired from the firm (Archer in 2015 and Gray two years later).
-The practice is now co-led by James Stacey and recently promoted partner Damian Taylor.
+Two key figures in the practice, Nick Archer and Nick Gray, retired from the firm in 2015 and 2017 respectively.
+The practice is now co-led by James Stacey and recently promoted partner Damian Taylor, who is developing the firm’s Africa practice.
 Other names to know in London are Efstathios Michael and Richard Swallow.

 The firm prides itself on eschewing the “star” culture of many arbitration groups, instead providing the right team for the job drawn from nine partners who practise in this area and its “best friends” network.
 It makes regular use of barristers.